 Figure 4 illustrates that CUBESKETCH is far faster than the standard l_0 -sampling algorithm.
 In fact, when sketching characteristic vectors of graphs with at least 10^5 nodes, it is more than 3 orders of magnitude faster.
 This dramatic speedup is a result both of CUBESKETCH's asymptotically lower update time complexity, and the fact that its update cost is dominated by bitwise exclusive OR operations, which are in practice much faster than the division operations standard l_0 -sampling performs.
-Finally, standard l_0 sampling is slowed significantly by the need to perform $O(\log(V) \log(1/\delta))$ modular exponentiation operations on 128-bit integers for each update when $V \ge 10^5$.
+Similarly, CUBESKETCH's query operations require computing one hash per bucket, which is fast in practice.
+Finally, standard l_0 sampling is slowed significantly by the need to perform $O(\log(V) \log(1/\delta)$ modular exponentiation operations on 128-bit integers for each update when $V \ge 10^5$.
 CUBESKETCH does not require 128-bit operations until processing graphs with tens of billions of nodes.